-Alcohol withdrawal symptoms include: anxiety, depression, mood swings, tremors, shaking, irritability, nausea, seizures and delirium tremens.
+Alcohol withdrawal symptoms include: sweating,anxiety, depression, mood swings, tremors, shaking, irritability, nausea, seizures and delirium tremens.

-Benzodiazepine withdrawal symptoms include: sleep disturbance, irritability, increased tension and anxiety, panic attacks, hand tremor, sweating, difficulty concentrating, headache, muscular pain, stiffness and dry wretching and nausea.
+Benzodiazepine withdrawal symptoms include: sleep disturbance, irritability, increased tension and anxiety, panic attacks, hand tremor, sweating, diffiazepines, it can cause seizures or even death.culty concentrating, headache, muscular pain, stiffness and dry wretching and nausea.

 Cocaine withdrawal symptoms include: agitation and restless behavior, depressed mood, fatigue, increased appetite, vivid and unpleasant dreams, and slowing of activity.